Skip to Content

 What makes Percherons unique among draft breeds?

 Percherons are known for combining raw power with refinement.
-Unlike heavier, slower-moving drafts, they offer a smoother ride, minimal leg feathering for easier grooming, and surprising agility — traits enhanced by 17th-century Arabian influence.
+Unlike heavier, slower-moving draft horses, they offer a smoother ride, minimal leg feathering for easier grooming, and surprising agility — traits enhanced by 17th-century Arabian influence.

 Conformation and Colors